insure logo

 Methodology

-Average car insurance costs for teens in Kansas
+Average teen car insurance costs in Kansas

-Car insurance costs an average of $5,764 per year for teen drivers in Kansas with coverage limits of 100/300/100-that’s $100,000 for one person’s injuries, $300,000 for all injuries in an accident, and $100,000 for property damage-plus $500 deductibles for collision and comprehensive coverage.
+On average, insuring a teen driver in Kansas costs $5,764 per year for a policy with 100/300/100 coverage limits – that’s $100,000 for one person injured in an accident, $300,000 for all injuries in a single accident, and $100,000 for property damage – plus $500 deductibles for collision and comprehensive.

 Teen car insurance costs in Kansas, by age